After the shop of fishmonger William Henshaw, Adeline takes us to meet, not a firm of Dickensian lawyers but a trio of the town’s tradesmen ….

 George was the half-brother of Mary Tooth who married miner James Bonsall of Bonsall Place, off Bath Street.

 The Ilkeston premises vacated by George in 1867 were subsequently occupied by cordwainer William Prince and in May 1869 were put up for sale by auction at the Old Harrow Inn.
-The cordwainer was still at the premises after the auction, at least until 1874, and by 1881 the shop was occupied by draper William Joseph Pyefinch and his family.
+William the cordwainer was still at the premises after the auction, at least until 1874, and by 1881 the shop was occupied by draper William Joseph Pyefinch and his family.
 By the mid-1880s John Newton, a saddler, had taken on the property when it was renumbered as 39 … and John was still there almost to the end of the century when it was then occupied by boot dealer William King.

 ———————————————————————————————————————————————–